 Helping disabled citizens was the focus of this past quarter’s community commitment efforts by NetEffects and our generous and caring staff.
+This quarter, support went to the following organizations:

 • Sherwood Forest Camp, where NetEffects was one of the sponsors of its Blue Jean Ball, the camp’s annual fundraiser.
 The camp, a non-profit United Way agency founded in 1937, teaches essential life skills through camp experiences and programs to children, primarily from disadvantaged families.
 Campers learn as they grow at camp to respect all people and the environment, build strong relationships, take personal responsibility, solve problems cooperatively, resolve conflicts peacefully, and be positive leaders through service to others.